matxa/holberton-system_engineering-devops/0x15-api/README.md

 <pre>
     <b>Descrition</b>: format is the most common import and export format for spreadsheets and databases.
     <b>FUNCTIONS or METHODS used</b>:
-        writer() - Return a writer object responsible for converting the user’s data into delimited strings on the given file-like object. csvfile can be any object with a write() method writerow() - adds row to the file object specified by writer
+        writer(): Return a writer object responsible for converting the user’s data into delimited strings on the given file-like object. csvfile can be any object with a write() method writerow(): adds row to the file object specified by writer
 </pre>

 <b>json</b> &#9660;